BondedMagnetSource

 The public screening bands come from classical electrical-machine design references, so induction, synchronous, DC, and turbo classes do not start from the same Bav window.

 Specific magnetic loading is the average air-gap flux density over the armature surface.
-This tool treats it as a screening input, not a final approval value.
+A common estimate is Bav = (p x Phi) / (pi x D x L).
+This tool treats Bav as a screening input, not a final approval value.

 Better cooling usually widens the practical upper band a little.
 Poor cooling tightens the thermal and loss margin fast.